guyllaumedemers/Unity-DuckHunterVR/Assets/README.txt

 			PLEASE BE RESPECTFUL OF THE HIERARCHIE FOR THIS PROJECT.

-	-> OutSource code have to be put inside : Script->Utilities -> Download Packages have to be put inside : Resources-> Download Packages
+	-> OutSource code have to be put inside : Script->Utilities -> Download Packages have to be put inside : Resources-> Thirdparty

 					*****MODELS CAN BE SAVED AS PREFABS*****
 	*********Folders have been created for your test scene, use them*************